FemaleInvest/tech-interviews/README.md

    [Here](./live-interview-agenda.md) you can find the detailed agenda for the live interview.

-If you're reading this you've probably been sent here by one of our recruiters, possibly after having gone through a first introductory interview, and you're now ready to take the technical interview.
+If you're reading this you've probably been sent here by one of our recruiters and you're now ready to take the technical interview.
 You've also probably been given an end date by which you should send in your take-home assignment.

 So well, you can now pick the assignment for your role from the [assignments](./assignments/) directory and start working on it. 🙂

+> Note: if all goes well, after the technical interview we'll invite you to a
+> second interview focused on assessing cultural fit.
+At that stage we'll also
+> ask you to take a personality test.

 Good luck and talk to you soon!